 Gnocchi consists of several services: a HTTP REST API (see REST API Usage), an optional statsd-compatible daemon (see Statsd Daemon Usage), and an asynchronous processing daemon (named gnocchi-metricd).
 Data is received via the HTTP REST API or statsd daemon. gnocchi-metricd performs operations (statistics computing, metric cleanup, etc...) on the received data in the background.

 Both the HTTP REST API and the asynchronous processing daemon are stateless and are scalable.
 Additional workers can be added depending on load.

 Gnocchi uses three different back-ends for storing data: one for storing new incoming measures (the incoming driver), one for storing the time series (the storage driver) and one for indexing the data (the index driver).

-The storage is responsible for storing measures of created metrics.
+The storage is responsible for storing aggregates of created metrics.
 It receives timestamps and values, and pre-computes aggregations according to the defined archive policies.

 The indexer is responsible for storing the index of all resources, archive policies and metrics, along with their definitions, types and properties.
 The indexer is also responsible for linking resources with metrics.

 Gnocchi currently offers different incoming and storage drivers: